KarimIAhmed/Cardnumber-check/README.md

 # Cardnumber-check
-Small fun project i worked on
+This is a small project i worked on that uses the Luhn algorithm to validate credit/debit card numbers in C++